Uvacoder/startpage-ofelizestevez/README.md

 ---

+## Personalizing

+Hate the default apperance of the terminal?
+Well there's a fairly robust ["style" command](commands.md#style-command) which lets you change the background image and color scheme of the terminal.

+In the future, you will also be able to change the font, change the font color, change the terminal background color, and lastly change the terminal size.

+---
 ## Commands
 This startpage uses commands of different functionality to work.
 Some commands are simple link redirectors which redirect to differnet websites, others are more complex.